KyriakiKolpetinou/PancreasTumorSegmentation/README.md

 🚀 Usage:
   We followed the MRI preprocessing strategy of nnU-Net (Isensee et al., Nature Methods 2021).
-  See preprocessing/README.md for details on spacing, normalization, and .npz export.
   You need preprocessed data in Task07_Pancreas_Preprocessed/ before training.

   Training: >